cogment/cogment-doc/src/cogment/tutorial/7-dqn-player.md

 Back in [step 4](../4-heuristic-player), we created a new implementation of the `player` actor class in the same service as the previous one.
 It was a sound choice for this implementation because it was small and didn't require additional dependencies.
 In some cases it makes more sense to create a fully separated service for a new actor implementation.
 This is what we will do here.

 Start by copy/pasting the `random_agent` folder and name the copy `dqn_agent`.
 Let's then clean up `dqn_agent/main.py` to keep only a single actor implentation and name it `dqn_agent`.
-You should have something like the following.
+You should end up with something like the following.

 ```python
 import cog_settings